spdx/spdx-spec/chapters/8-annotations.md

 **8.4.6** RDF:

-For RDF, the annotations are a property of the SPDX Document, Package, File, or Snippet they are annotationg.
+For RDF, the annotations are a property of the SPDX Document, Package, File, or Snippet they are annotating.

 ```text
 <File rdf:about="#SPDXRef-45">